Multimodal Integration Challenges in Emotionally Expressive Child Avatars for Training Applications: Results and Analysis

 \subsection{Qualitative Feedback}

 Participants provided reflective qualitative feedback on what stood out the most about the avatars.
 These reflections revealed distinct and important observations regarding emotional expressiveness, realism, and immersion, providing directions for enhancing avatar technologies in interactive simulations.
+Two independent coders analyzed the responses.
+Discrepancies in coding were discussed and resolved collaboratively to ensure consistency and analytical rigor.